Bot Management Tools

 – Fake Account Creation: Bypassing security measures to create numerous fake accounts for fraudulent activities.

-Given the potential threats posed by these malicious bots, organizations must implement robust bot management strategies.
+Given these malicious bots’ potential threats, organizations must implement robust bot management strategies.

 The Importance of Bot Management Tools